H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 **Practices**

-- Issue a MountainShares wallet ID and a stable UUID to every participating person, household, institution, and to Ms. Jarvis herself, treating all as nodes in one entangled space.
+- Issue a MountainShares Wallet ID and a stable UUID to every participating person, household, institution, and to Ms. Jarvis herself, treating all as nodes in one entangled space.
 - Keep MountainShares initially in a **“ledger‑only” mode**:
   - No or trivial balances, no complex credit products, no arbitrary user‑initiated transfers.
   - Use the ledger mainly to track a small set of consensual events (e.g., attendance, participation in meetings, verified hours of commons work) without attaching spendable value yet.